OAGi/Score/docs/user_guide/index.rst

       again when the uplifted BIE is open**.
 The user can use the check box on the top to hide or view the issues of the BIE uplifting process that need more attention and manual work.
-Click the “Download” button on the report page to download a comma-separated file of the report.
-Click “Cancel” to go back to the previous page.
+Click the "Download" button on the report page to download a comma-separated file of the report.
+Click "Cancel" to go back to the previous page.
 The report table consists of:

       1. The *Type* column that presents the type of the node of the